Peace, Love, and Paddleboarding

 That's when my thoughts started going.
 Why did it freak me out?!
 Pondering, I realized my whole day from sun up to sun down is filled with noise.
 From my TV, my dogs, my kids, the car, my thoughts, etc. Even when I sleep, I have to have a fan going for white noise or I can't sleep.
 I feel like that's pretty normal, but I had become so used to the noise that the sound of silence, peace, and the tranquility of the lake kind of frightened me.

 We as a society have become so accustomed to noise.
 Loud noise, background noise, white noise, you name it.
 It's how we function, there's little you can do to stop it.
-The thing is, we shouldn't become so attached to it that peace seems like a lonely, scary concept.
+The thing is, we shouldn't become so attached to noise that peace seems a lonely, scary concept.
 We need peace to re-center, recharge, and rejuvenate us.
 It's needed to clear our minds and help us focus our thoughts.
 It does the body and soul good.

 This isn't a new thought, many books are written on the subject I'm sure.
 In this season of my life, I definitely needed reminding of it.
 Now, while we're having our last hurrah before school and life catches back up to us, I can allow myself to breathe and absorb the peace and calm of the beach around me.
 I hope this week, you'll find a way to allow yourself to do the same.